 I was, however, shocked at how small the mansion was.
 It’s the size of a McMansion that you’d be nowadays.
 But I guess in the ’50s, it was considered huge.
 It also only cost $102,000!
 (And it’s worth $55 million today.)
 However, the surrounding property that the house is on is vast!

-Overall, it was a neat, once in a lifetime experience.
+Overall, visiting Graceland: the home of Elvis Presley, was a neat, once in a lifetime experience.
 I’m glad I spent the time and the money and Elvis is a little bit more of a person now to me than he was before – not just this name that I’d heard about all my life.

 If you want to take your own tour, tickets can be purchased here.